 There are several ways to obtain lawful permanent residence in the United States, commonly referred to as a ‘green card.’
-The most common method of obtaining permanent residency is through an employer who sponsors a labor certification (EB-1, EB-2, or EB-3).
-The labor certification, or PERM, process is the first of a three-part green card process.
+The most common method of obtaining permanent residency is through an employer who sponsors a Permanent Labor Certification (EB-2 or EB-3).
+The Permanent Labor Certification (“PERM”) is the first of a three-part green card process.

-- Labor certification or “PERM” (Form ETA 9089, filed with the Department of Labor)
+- Permanent Labor certification or “PERM” (Form ETA 9089) filed with the Department of Labor (DOL)

-The goal of the labor certification process, which is adjudicated by the Department of Labor and not DHS or USCIS, is to make sure that foreign workers are not taking jobs from qualified U.S. workers and that if employed, the foreign worker will not adversely impact the wages or working conditions of other U.S. workers in the same occupation.
+The goal of the Permanent Labor Certification process, which is adjudicated by the Department of Labor, is to make sure that foreign workers are not taking jobs from qualified U.S. workers and that if employed, the foreign worker will not adversely impact the wages or working conditions of other U.S. workers in the same occupation.
 The employer must be prepared to hire the foreign national on a full-time and permanent basis, and there must be a bona fide opening.

 When an employer files a labor certification, they must demonstrate: